nadhack/nhsite/_pages/membership.md

 permalink: /membership/
 ---

+All mepershiprees are discretory.
+It costs us approximately £25/month/member and that is our guidline monthly membership for members.We list as a "basic member" below as a guidline for those interestedin the hackspace who feel that theirown time and financial constraints make the £25/month rate inappropriate fir their personel situation.
+Some members may pay less than £25/month and some members may pay more.
+We ask potential members to assess the value of their own situation, consider the costs of running the space and identify a monthly fee thst suits them.

 | Membership Level | Monthly Fee | Access Key | Accompanied | Comments |
 | --- | --- | --- | --- | --- |
 | Visitor | N/A | No | Yes | Visitor only, no access to tools / machines |